Christ and the Holy Spirit

 Among the three persons of the Godhead, the Holy Spirit’s nature is the least revealed in the Scriptures.
 The Lord reveals only that which we need to know and could understand.
-Weeing that there is not much information about the Holy Spirit available, we will not speculate on what the relation between Christ and the Holy Spirit is, but rather stick to what the scriptures tell us.
+Seeing that there is not much information about the Holy Ghost available, we will not speculate on what the relation between the Son of God and the Holy Spirit is.
+But we will rather stick to what the scriptures tell us.

-The following verse best describes the work of the Holy Spirit in relation to the work of Jesus on our behalf “The grace of the Lord Jesus Christ, and the love of God, and the communion of the Holy Spirit be with you all” (2 Corinthians 13:14 NKJV).
+Paul revealed the relationship of the Holy Spirit to that of the Father and the Son, “The grace of the Lord Jesus Christ, and the love of God, and the communion of the Holy Spirit be with you all” (2 Corinthians 13:14).

-Finally, the Father, Son, and Spirit always point away from themselves and towards the other two.
-The Father to glorifies the Son, the Son lives to glorify the Father, and the Spirit lives to glorify the Father and Son (John 17:1, 5; John 16:14; John 13:31, 32).
+The Father, Son, and Spirit always point away from themselves and towards the other two.
+The Father lives to glorify the Son, the Son lives to glorify the Father, and the Spirit lives to glorify the Father and the Son (John 17:1, 5; John 16:14; John 13:31, 32).

 Check out our Bible Answers page for more information on a variety of topics.

 In His service,